helrond/clbsj.org/_posts/2025-09-17-reading-psalms-and-proverbs-with-first-nations-people.md

 {% include registration-button.html link="https://clbsj.civicrm.org/civicrm/event/register?id=20&reset=1" %}

-We are also blessed to welcome Presbyterian elder Patricia Osterhoudt (Ramapo) to offer a response.
+We are also blessed to welcome Presbyterian elder Patricia Osterhoudt (Ramapo) to offer a response based on her work in the community as an addiction recovery coach.

 Additional sharings will be brought by Rev. Petra Thombs (Cherokee), Evan Pritchard (Mi'kmaq), and Ched Myers.
 This session will be co-hosted by CLBSJ Contemplative Traditions Advisor Sr. Sharifa Meytung and CLBSJ Executive Director Amy Dalton.
 People of all faiths and backgrounds are warmly invited to attend!

 ## Optional Advance Reading: